6 Low or No Down Payment Mortgage Options for 2018

 VA loan qualification are straight-forward.

-Some key traits of the VA loan include :
+Some key benefits of the VA loan are :

 - You may use intermittent occupancy